saravan-patidar/React_Learn_NR/episode6/assignments/Theory.md

   - Reusable Code
   - Resilience

+---

+Microservices are a software architectural style where an application is built as a collection of small, independent services that work together to perform specific tasks.
+Think of them as individual building blocks that, when combined, create a larger and more complex application.

+In a simple way, let's imagine a traditional monolithic application as a single big box that contains all the functionalities of the application.
+On the other hand, microservices can be compared to smaller modular Lego bricks.
+Each brick represents a specific functionality or service, such as user authentication, payment processing, or database management.
+These bricks can be combined and arranged in different ways to create a customized and flexible application.

+The key idea behind microservices is that each service is responsible for a specific task and can be developed, deployed, and scaled independently.
+They communicate with each other using lightweight protocols, such as HTTP, and can be built using different programming languages or technologies.
+This modular approach offers several benefits, including easier maintenance, scalability, fault isolation, and the ability to adopt new technologies or make changes to specific services without impacting the entire application.

+## Microservices are small, independent services that work together to create a larger application.
+They offer flexibility, scalability, and easier maintenance by breaking down complex systems into smaller, manageable components.

 ## Q: What is `Monolith architecture`?

 A: A `Monolith architecture` is a traditional model of a software program, which is built as a unified unit that is self-contained and independent from other applications.
 A monolithic architecture is a singular, large computing network with one code base that couples all of the business concerns together.
 To make a change to this sort of application requires updating the entire stack by accessing the code base and building and deploying an updated version of the service-side interface.
 This makes updates restrictive and time-consuming. means we are not dividing software into small, well-defined modules, we use every services like, database, server or a UI of the application, in one Application file.

+- If all the functionalities of a project exist in a `single codebase`, then that application is known as a `monolithic application`.
+We all must have designed a monolithic application in our lives in which we were given a problem statement and were asked to design a system with various functionalities.
+We design our application in various layers like presentation, service, and persistence and then deploy that codebase as a single jar/war file.
+This is nothing but a monolithic application, where `“mono”` represents the single codebase containing all the required functionalities.

 ## Q: What is the difference between `Monolith and Microservice`?